 Heading out the door?
 Read this article on the new Outside+ app available now on iOS devices for members!
 Download the app.

 Ah, the good ol’ ski town debate.
-We can’t properly wrap up a ski season without musing about the best ski towns in North America.
+Is ski season really over until we hotly debate the best ski towns in North America.
 Is it about access to the slopes or great après-ski?
 The spirit of the community or affordable lodging and housing?
 Yes, and yes.
 It’s about all of it, depending on who you are and why you ski.

-The topic of the best ski towns in North America is a hotly contested one among the SKI staff—and skiers everywhere.
-We spend a good chunk of time debating where to sip the best après lager, dig into the tastiest cheeseburger, and jam out to amazing live music.
+The topic of the best ski towns in North America is a vigorously contested one among the SKI staff—and skiers everywhere.
+We spend a good chunk of time arguing over which bar has best après lager, where to dig into the tastiest cheeseburger, and where to jam out to amazing live music.
 And like most of you, we rarely ever agree.

-So in the spirit of compromise, we put our heads together on a list of the 7 Best Ski Towns in North America—but you have to guess what they are.
-Below, we provide a photo of closest ski resort, the town demographics, and a reader quote from 2023 SKI Magazine Reader Resort Survey.
+So in the spirit of compromise, we put our heads together on a list of the 8 Best Ski Towns in North America—but you have to guess what they are.
+Below, we provide a photo of the closest ski resort, the town demographics, and a reader quote from 2025 SKI Magazine Reader Resort Survey.
+(Want to have a say in next year’s results?
+Take the 2026 Reader Resort Survey here.)

 How well do you know your ski towns?
 Let’s find out.